Skip to Content

 • Plan your route in advance with a park map, there’s a lot to see and do

-• If buying food in the park watch out for the unique options available in each of the different areas, they all have signature items and many are really good
+• If buying food in the park, watch out for the unique options available in each area.
+They all have signature items, and many are really good

-The Disney resort is easy to access by public transport and Tobu Levant, a Tokyo hotel I stayed at recently in Kinshicho had a free shuttle so it’s worth checking with your hotel concierge to make sure you aren’t missing out on anything.
+The Disney resort is easily accessible by public transport, and Tobu Levant, a Tokyo hotel I stayed at recently in Kinshicho, had a free shuttle, so it’s worth checking with your hotel concierge to make sure you aren’t missing out on anything.

 Read reviews of Tokyo Disney | Check ticket types and prices